Microsoft Ups Ante In Salesforce Suit

 Microsoft and Salesforce.com have never been on the best of terms.
 Microsoft’s Dynamics Online is in direct competition with Salesforce.com in the cloud-based customer relationship management business, and recently Microsoft had offered monetary incentives to Salesforce customers to switch allegiance.

-This court case is just the second round to a patent infringement suit last year where the two rivals decided to settle (See: Microsoft and Salesforce Kiss and Make Up).
+This court case is just the second round to a patent infringement suit last year where the two rivals decided to settle.
 It seems that this case would not meet such an amicable settlement.

 By Sourya Biswas